Many of our clients come to us and ask, “Do I just need to make some minor updates to my website, or do I need to start from scratch?”

 Rigid boxed designs are typical of older websites running on older code.
 While there are still many websites that make this mistake and haven’t updated their designs in years, it can be disconcerting for many viewers and cost you visitors.

-The next step is to look at your navigation and site organization.
-If we are looking at a website and the navigation is out of control and has a lot of drop-downs, it’s usually time to stop and look at reorganizing it.
+The next step is to look at your website’s navigation and content organization.
+When we review a website and see the navigation is confusing, overwhelming—a lot of drop-downs, or hiding valuable content, it’s usually time to look at reorganizing.

-If it’s a newer website, in many cases, it doesn’t need a new redesign.
-It just needs to have some things moved around and your navigation just needs to be updated.
-Out-of-control navigation can be very confusing and is a sign of a website that’s either grown too fast or is a bit older.
-Modern website navigation is very simple and well-organized.
+In most cases, a newer website doesn’t need a new design.
+Some content just needs to be moved around and navigation updated.
+Overwhelming navigation can be very confusing for site visitors and is often a sign of a website that’s either grown too fast or is a bit older.
+Modern website navigation is generally straightforward and well-organized.

-If you have old articles with news or events that aren’t relevant to your current audience, you can delete those.
+If you have old news articles and events that are no longer relevant to your current audience, you can delete those.
 Get rid of any out-of-date content.
-Make sure all of your phone numbers and contact information are correct.
+Also, ensure all your contact information is correct.